-“Transfeminine” is an umbrella term that refers to people who were assigned male at birth but identify with femininity.
+“Transfeminine” is an umbrella term that refers to a few different groups of people who were assigned male at birth but identify with femininity.
 It’s often abbreviated as “transfem.”

 Transfeminine people are people who were assigned male at birth (AMAB) but identify more with a feminine identity.